dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 The remaining two columns that are returned by the query are:

  -  `time_period` returns the time period for which this data quality check result is valid.
-DQOps prefers to query the data source for the time period, instead of relaying on the DQOps server's local time zone, in order to capture the time in the monitored database's local time zone.
+DQOps prefers to query the data source for the time period, instead of relying on the DQOps server's local time zone, in order to capture the time in the monitored database's local time zone.
 It is important for monitoring the quality of data sources across different time zones.
     Because this SQL query was generated for a daily [monitoring check](data-observability-monitoring-checks.md), the local system time is truncated to the beginning of the day by applying a *CAST as date* expression.

- -  `time_period_utc` is the same value that is returned by the `time_period` query, but converted to a timestamp data type, which stores an absolute time, including the time zone of the server.
+ -  `time_period_utc` is the same value that is returned by the `time_period` query but converted to a timestamp data type, which stores an absolute time, including the time zone of the server.

 The time period captured from the monitored data source is truncated to the beginning of the time period for which the data quality result is valid.
-In the example above, the [daily_nulls_percent](../../checks/column/nulls/nulls-percent.md#daily-nulls-percent) that captures the end-of-day data quality status of the percentage of null values, will capture the result for the day when it was executed.
+In the example above, the [daily_nulls_percent](../../checks/column/nulls/nulls-percent.md#daily-nulls-percent) that captures the end-of-day data quality status of the percentage of null values will capture the result for the day when it was executed.

 ### **Daily data quality status snapshots**
-Daily [monitoring checks](data-observability-monitoring-checks.md) are measuring the end-of-day data quality status.
+Daily [monitoring checks](data-observability-monitoring-checks.md) measures the end-of-day data quality status.
 The date for which the data quality status is valid is calculated by truncating the `time_period` to the beginning of the current day.

-In case that the data quality issue was detected in the morning, fixed during the day, and the fix was revalidated by running the data quality check again on the same day, DQOps will *forget* the previous data quality result (the failure), and will replace it with the most recent end-of-day data quality status.
+In case the data quality issue was detected in the morning, fixed during the day, and the fix was revalidated by running the data quality check again on the same day, DQOps will *forget* the previous data quality result (the failure), and will replace it with the most recent end-of-day data quality status.

 ### **Monthly data quality status snapshots**
-Monthly [monitoring checks](data-observability-monitoring-checks.md) are measuring the end-of-month data quality status.
+Monthly [monitoring checks](data-observability-monitoring-checks.md) measure the end-of-month data quality status.
-DQOps runs them daily, because the default [CRON schedule](../../working-with-dqo/configure-scheduling-of-data-quality-checks/index.md) for executing monthly data quality monitoring checks is configured to run every day.
+DQOps runs them daily because the default [CRON schedule](../../working-with-dqo/configure-scheduling-of-data-quality-checks/index.md) for executing monthly data quality monitoring checks is configured to run every day.

 The SQL query generated for a similar, monthly data quality check